Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Disparate Treatment in Fair Networks

 \section{Disparate Treatment in Fair Networks}

-Here we examine the tight relationship between our explicit approach and the behavior of fair networks.
-Given a fair neural network, we aim to recover the corresponding unconstrained model using only the fair network and the protected attribute classifier from our explicit approach presented in Section~\ref{sec:explicit_approach}.
-Similarly, we reconstruct the fair network with our group-aware method by building a weighted sum of the target classifier and the protected attribute classifier.
-These reconstructed decisions allow us to identify individuals treated differently based on inferred group membership and demonstrate disparate treatment.\footnote{In the main body of the paper, we report results for the regularized approach~\eqref{def_fairness_regularizer}.
-Appendix~\ref{suppsec:model_equivalence} reports preprocessing results.}
+In this section we examine the tight relationship between our explicit approach and the behavior of fair neural networks.
+First, we reconstruct the fair network with our group-aware method by building a weighted sum of the two heads and merging them into one (Section~\ref{sec:explicit_approach}).
+Second, from a given fair neural network, we recover the corresponding unconstrained model using only the fair network and the group classifier from our approach.
+The relationship between fair model and our approach allows us to identify individuals who are treated differently based on inferred group membership and to demonstrate disparate treatment.